loftusjl/obsidian-recipe-plugin/README.md

 | **Carbohydrates** | 280.1g | 35.0g |
 ```

+### Using Cook this Recipe
+1. Open a recipe note
+2. Run: `Recipe Plugin: Cook this Recipe`
+3. A temporary cooking note opens with:
+   - Checkboxes for each ingredient
+   - Checkboxes for each instruction step
+   - Link back to original recipe
+4. Check off items as you cook
+5. When done, run: `Recipe Plugin: Clear Cooking Notes` to remove all temporary notes

+**Benefits:**
+- Track your progress while cooking
+- Never lose your place in a recipe
+- Temporary notes auto-deleted when finished
+- Safe: only deletes notes with special marker

 ### Adding Ingredients to Grocery List
 1. Open a recipe note
 2. Run: `Recipe Plugin: Add ingredients to Grocery List`